-AMENDED ADMINISTRATIVE ORDER 2022-88
+ADMINISTRATIVE ORDER 2022-88

-IN RE: AMENDED AMENDMENTS TO THE LOCAL RULES
+IN RE: AMENDMENTS TO THE LOCAL RULES FILED BY CW D.C.
+Oct 26, 2022

-THIS COURT has given notice and an opportunity to be heard in accordance with Fed.
-R. Civ.
-P. 83 and Fed.
-R. Crim.
-P. 57, has conducted an en banc hearing, and has considered the comments of the public and the report of the Court's Ad Hoc Committee on Rules and Procedures with regard to proposed amendments, in the form attached, that amend the Local General Rules and the Special Rules Governing the Admission, Practice, Peer Review, and Discipline of Attorneys.
-Upon consideration of the public comments received and the report of the Ad Hoc Committee, it is hereby
+THIS COURT has given notice and an opportunity to be heard in accordance with Federal Rule of Civil Procedure 83 and Federal Rule of Criminal Procedure 57, has conducted an en banc hearing, and has considered the comments of the public and the report of the Court's Ad Hoc Committee on Rules and Procedures with regard to proposed amendments, in the form attached, that amend the Local General Rules and the Special Rules Governing the Admission, Practice, Peer Review, and Discipline of Attorneys.
+Upon consideration of the public comments received and the report of the Ad Hoc Committee, it is